The Theory of Change

 Crises are increasing the likelihood of child marriage for girls

 Child marriage is a global issue, practised to varying degrees in every country of the world.
 It transcends continents, cultures, religions, and ethnicities.
 Over the past two decades, collective global efforts have helped prevent an estimated 25 million child marriages, marking real progress.
 Yet this progress remains fragile and uneven.
-In many contexts, child marriage rates are rising again driven by conflict, climate change, displacement, and economic instability that push families to adopt harmful coping mechanisms.
+In many contexts, child marriage rates are rising again driven by conflict, climate change, displacement, and economic instability that push girls and their families to adopt extreme coping mechanisms.

-Today, an estimated 23.4 million girls under the age of 18 who have been forcibly displaced by crises, often leaving their homes and sometimes even their families behind.
-Many of these girls will already be in child marriages and unions, with many more at-risk.
-For these girls, the risks are especially stark: displacement doubles the likelihood of child marriage as families struggle to survive the sudden and prolonged hardship.
+Today, an estimated 23.4 million girls under the age of 18 have been forcibly displaced by crises, often leaving their homes and sometimes even their families behind.
+Many are already in child marriages or unions, while others remain at high risk.
+For these girls, the dangers are especially stark: displacement can double the likelihood of child marriage as families struggle to survive sudden and prolonged hardship.
 This heightened vulnerability is part of a much larger global reality, every year, around 12 million girls are married before the age of 18.
 That means nearly one girl, every two seconds.

 What are we doing about it?